mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4. armory-concepts/d. chaining-screens.md

     }
 }
 ```
-As you can see, there is no need to write out a separate rule for the transition between the `welcome` screen and the `askForName`
+As you can see, all screens defined within the `showStartScreens()` function are shown to the user as part of a single procedure.
+This means that there is no need to define any business logic in the rule engine to handle transitions between screens.
-screen - this will already happen because it is specified in agent's `showStartScreens`.

-The data the user inputs during the screen sequence are transferred as `GET` parameters with the variable name you set (`componentId`) as key,
+The data the user inputs during the screen sequence are transferred as values of `GET` parameters with the corresponding `componentId` as key.
-and we can store them at the end of the onboarding procedure (here we only asked for a name which the user sets through an input area, so we can fetch it off the `SubmitEvent` like this:
+We can store the user's answers at the end of the procedure: for example, here we only asked for the name which the user sets through an input area, so we can fetch it off the `SubmitEvent` using `getParamAsString("name")`, because `name` is the id of the text input component.
-`signal.getParamAsString("name")`).

-Of course, you don't always want to use predefined sequences of screens (although note that you can just as easily
-implement condition-based branching in logic, as long as certain actions always lead to the same outcomes).
-Sometimes you want more flexibility in allowing the system to determine which screen to show to the user depending on the
-state s/he is in.
+Keep in mind that you might not always want to use predefined sequences of screens: sometimes you want more flexibility in allowing the system to determine which screen to show to the user depending on the state the user is in.

-When the screen to show is determined based on other circumstances and not the fact if/which submit action the user made, you can capture this behavior through a rule.
+When the screen to show is determined based on other circumstances and not the fact which screen the user was on, and which button was pressed, you can capture this behavior through a rule.
 In Felix case, we decided to seperate `startScreens` from `onboardingScreens`, while otherwise it would be hard to use the name of the user, while we need to set it first.
 So, when we activated `startScreens`, we asked user for a name, and we stored it after the whole start process is done.
 Now, we can easily use it in the onboarding part, to add a bit of personalization to our usecase.